WilToz4/discord-rainbow-role/README.md

 - We need to install the discord.js module **[ npm i discord.js ]**

 - Next, go to the сonfig.json and configure everything for yourself!

+> It should be understood that the code will not work on some hosting sites.
+I recommend using the vds server for this.

+- Also, do not set the time less than 1000 in the config.json.
+This is dangerous!
+To avoid a ban, it is recommended to set the time for one minute.